4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/03-Call-a-function/README.md

 # `03` Calling a Function

 `Functions` are **blocks of code** that you save to be (re)used later; that specific fragment of code has a predefined purpose and it does a defined task.
-A `function` could receive some or no parameters to be able to execute and must always return something.
+A `function` could receive some or no parameters to be able to execute, and must always return something.

 For example: a function that calculates the area of a square would be something like this: